erszcz/msc-thesis/dfly-multiboot.md

 in its rawest form, or _linking_, is probably as old as computing itself.

 What is the responsibility of a linker?
-@linkers1999 in _Linkers & Loaders_ gives a succinct answer to that question:
+@linkers1999 in _Linkers & Loaders_ gives an answer that

-> [A] linker assigns numeric locations to symbols,
-> determines the sizes and location of the segments in the output address space,
-> and figures out where everything goes in the output file.
+a linker assigns numeric locations to symbols, determines the sizes and location of the segments in the output address space, and, what is crucial in our case, figures out where everything goes in the output file.

-The last part of this sentence is crucial.

-@chamberlain-taylor2003 in _Using ld, the GNU linker_ specify:

-> The main purpose of the linker script is to describe how the sections
-> in the input files should be mapped into the output file, and to control
+@chamberlain-taylor2003 in _Using ld, the GNU linker_ point at a different aspect -- that a linker maps sections of the input files into the output file and that most linker scripts do nothing more than this.
-> the memory layout of the output file.
-> Most linker scripts do nothing more than this.

-Again @chamberlain-taylor2003 also inform what language GNU `ld` accepts:

-> `ld` accepts Linker Command Language files written in a superset
-> of AT&T’s Link Editor Command Language syntax,
-> to provide explicit and total control over the linking process.
+The same authors also inform that GNU `ld` accepts Linker Command Language files written in a superset of AT&T’s Link Editor Command Language syntax, which ought to provide explicit and total control over the linking process.

-In the light of the above, especially the _total control over the linking process_ which decides _where everything goes in the output file_, one might think that making the linker place the Multiboot header at the beginning of the output file is a simple matter.
+In the light of this _total control_ which decides _where everything goes in the output file_, one might think that making the linker place the Multiboot header at the beginning of the output file is a simple matter.
 The experience gained from this project is exactly the opposite.

 The behaviour of GNU `ld`, the linker used by DragonFly BSD,